 Moreover, other quantities, such as volume exponent \cite{cai2024quasi, drewitz2024cluster} and cluster dimension \cite{cai2024incipient, drewitz2024cluster}, were also studied.
-Furthermore, the incipient infinite cluster (IIC), which is a key concept introduced by \cite{kesten1986incipient} to understand the behavior of large clusters at criticality, was constructed and analyzed in \cite{cai2024quasi, cai2024incipient, werner2025switching}.
+At a more structural level, the incipient infinite cluster (IIC), a key concept introduced by \cite{kesten1986incipient} to understand the behavior of large clusters at criticality, was constructed and analyzed in \cite{cai2024quasi, cai2024incipient, werner2025switching}.
 Specifically, building on the quasi-multiplicativity established in \cite{cai2024quasi}, it was proved in \cite{cai2024incipient} that for any $d\ge 3$ with $d\neq 6$, the following four limiting measures all exist and are the same: